What is Coaching?

 5. Focusing on the present.

-6. Accept and admit the coachee as whole and resourceful.
+6. Accept and admit the coaches as whole and resourceful.

-A coach should acknowledge his/her coachees to be whole and resourceful.
+A coach should acknowledge his/her coaches to be whole and resourceful.
 This is derived from the co-active coaching approach.
 Such an approach tends to render empowering solutions.
-Meanwhile, to avoid criticism, provide structure, provide constructive feedback, throw the coachees constructive challenges, and etc.
+Meanwhile, to avoid criticism, provide structure, provide constructive feedback, throw the coaches constructive challenges, and etc.